• Skip to primary navigation

 The weather experiences typical dry and rainy tropical seasons.
 During dry season (December to April), the temperature is around low 80s F (26 C) during the day and cools off at night.

-Keep in mind that since it is the rainforest areas, this area is very humid and there is a possibility of rain during dry season.
+Since it is the tropical rainforest, this area is very humid and it can rain during dry season.
 Once, we visited mid-March, normally the driest and hottest month and it rained for about 30 minutes around 5-6 PM.
 It was completely dry and super sunny during the day and the rain came all of a sudden!
-It stopped around 7 PM.

 During rainy season (May to November), the temperature stays in the high 70s F and low 80s F (25-28 C).
 This area does rain a fair amount in rainy season, receiving about 15 feet (4.5 meters) a year.
 The typical day in rainy season will be sunny in the morning, off and on rains during the day and rainy at night/evening.

-If you’re visiting in rainy season, you will also need a waterproof rain jacket and a waterproof backpack or rain cover.
+If you’re visiting in rainy season, you will also need a waterproof backpack or rain cover.
 Read our guide to packing for rainy season in Costa Rica to be prepared.
 You can also check our Costa Rica packing list for more tips.

 Shopping